NoraCodes/ArduICS/README.md

 An Arduino-compatible industrial control system for long-term, low maintenance applications.
 ArduICS uses simple, easy to manage XPAND interfaces, using 74HC595 shift registers; just send bits along the wire using ShiftIn(), and your outputs will switch.
 ArduICS uses all through-hole (THT) components; no difficult surface-mount soldering means you can assemble everything yourself and save money, and maintenance is as easy as looking up a schematic and popping in a replacement part.

 ### Why not use an existing solution?
 PLCs are very hard to program, and far more powerful than needed for most small businesses.
 For many applications, a slower and cheaper system would work fine; but such a thing doesn't really exist.
-Now it does.
-ArduICS is easy to program, and once it's set up, it can be left running for a very long time.
+ArduICS is easy to program (using either the Arduino's Wiring language or AVR-C), and once it's set up, it can be left running for a very long time.
 Plus, if you solder headers into the motherboard instead of soldering the controller in directly, you can swap out programs in seconds, or replace a broken or "bricked" controller cheaply.
+Its "brain" is the ATMega 32u4 on LadyAda's breakout board (http://www.adafruit.com/products/296?&main_page=product_info&cPath=19&products_id=296)

 ### What are the design principles?
 ArduICS has a few simple design principles.
 Anything you submit should adhere to these.